 16. I Make Great 17.
 I Stay Flexi- 18.
 I provide ser- 19.
 I Do More 20.
-I show

-First Impressions ble vice graciously Genuine Ap-

-I am empowered preciation

-I ensure a great When respond- I am more than to serve our cus-

-first impression ing to customer my job.
-I care for tomers by: I show genuevery time through requests, I en- every customer ine apprecia-

-sure each cus- by: Action upon tion by thank-

-My appearance tomer is satisfied opportuni- ing each cus-

-by: Being pre- ties to do tomer for:

-• The appear- pared to assist more than is

-ance of my Asking ques- asked Using the

-area tions to learn Showing that I library

-more ma genuinely Going the

-Following glad to help extra mile Sharing

-"clean as you Determining them whenever feedback

-go" throughout the cus- possible-to with us

-the building tomer's Demonstrating make the

-needs that I genu- customer

-inely care feel special

-Thinking of about them

-creative accomplishing Being a ca-

-ways to help their goals pable prob-

-them lem solver
+I show First Impressions ble vice graciously Genuine Ap- I am empowered preciation I ensure a great When respond- I am more than to serve our cus- first impression ing to customer my job.
+I care for tomers by: I show genuevery time through requests, I en- every customer ine apprecia- sure each cus- by: Action upon tion by thank- My appearance tomer is satisfied opportuni- ing each cus- The surres by: Being pre- ties to do tomer for: The appear- pared to assist more than is ance of my Asking ques- .
+Chawing that T asked Using the area tions to learn Showing that I ma genuinely Going the library • Following more glad to help extra mile • Sharing "clean as you Determining them whenever feedback go" throughout the cus- tiiciii possible-to with us the building tomer's Demonstrating make the With us needs that I genu- customer cous inely care feel special Thinking of about them iodi opodiai creative accomplishing Being a ca- ways to help their goals pable prob- them lem solver